salpida-foundation/sal-meter-kernel-program/README.md

 ---

-## License

-Unless otherwise specified:

-- canonical documents follow their stated DOI-registered licensing conditions
-- public helper and coordination materials are intended for open scientific orientation and non-exclusive participation pathways
-- no helper document weakens or overrides canonical DOI authority

----

 ## Final Position

 This repository does not declare victory.

+It exists to help the right people:

+- enter the structure at the right stage
+- read the boundary correctly
-It exists to help the right people enter the structure at the right stage, reduce the right uncertainties, and keep the kernel honest before the field widens.
+- reduce the right uncertainties
+- and keep the kernel honest before the field widens